CU-Robotics/buff-code/buffpy/README.md

         buffpy -b <build_profile>

-where a build build profile is a yaml file (filename without .yaml) under `buffpy/data/build`.
+Where a build build profile is a yaml file (filename without .yaml) under `buffpy/data/build`.

 These files contains a bash command to build each project and the files that need to be installed.
-Profiles can also include other profiles (one command to build them all).
+Profiles can also include other profiles (one profile to build them all).

 Then deploy to a robot

         buffpy -d

 ### Run Script